ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 - Valiona stay close and stack for Blackout, Theralion stay spread
 - Try to keep Flame Shock on both bosses
 - If you get engulfing, get away from others.
 Then blast.
-- Stack on tail when blackout is cast for split damage.
+- Stack on tail when Blackout is cast for split damage.
 - Stack on tail for Twilight Metorite unless they can immune it.
 - Avoid Flames cast on random target.
 - Stay 8 yards apart